ipereziriarte/image-pager-indicator/README.md

-Android Image Viewer with Pager Indicator
+#Android Image Viewer with Pager Indicator
 ===

-This is an example of using a view pager to show an small gallery of images with a progress indicator This example is based on Chiukis Image Viewer [1] Added the power of Jake Warton's View Pager indicator [2]
+This is an example of using a view pager to show an small gallery of images with a progress indicator

+##Usage
+Download Jake Warton's View Pager Indicator and add it as a Library Project Fix the support Library dependencies by right clicking in the main proyect into android tools, add support library Repeat the previous step on the library project

+##Credits

+This example is based on Chiukis Image Viewer [1] Added the power of Jake Warton's View Pager indicator [2]